Saint-Apollinaire, Quebec: History

-In the 1960s, the Trans-Canada Highway, which runs from western Canada to the east, was built and passed through the municipality.
-Being a busy road, several businesses will be built near it at the location of Saint-Apollinaire.
-These businesses will create greater appeal in settling in Saint-Apollinaire.
+In the 1960s, the Trans-Canada Highway, which runs from Western to Eastern Canada, was built and passed through the municipality.
+The busy road caused several businesses to be built near it in Saint-Apollinaire.
+These business gave a greater appeal for settling in Saint-Apollinaire.
 The current Municipality of Saint-Apollinaire was finally formed on April 6, 1974, when the village of Francoeur and the parish municipality of Saint-Apollinaire merged to form the new municipality of Saint-Apollinaire.

-In 2017, a Muslim cemetery project was refused by the citizens.
-This project received media attention and its refusal created a negative image of the municipality.
+In 2017, a project for a Muslim cemetery was rejected by the citizens.
+Th project received media attention, and its refusal created a negative image of the municipality.
 Also, the Martin Carpentier Affair happened in Saint-Apollinaire.

 Geography

 Saint-Apollinaire is located on the south shore of the St. Lawrence River.
 The municipality covers an area of 97 km2.
 The territory of the municipality is crossed by Autoroute 20 from east to west and by Route 273 from north to south.

 The municipality is surrounded by six municipalities.
 It is located at the limits of the Lotbinière RCM, bordering Lévis to the east.
 The other municipalities around Saint-Apollinaire are also part of the Lotbinière RCM: to the north, there is Saint-Antoine-de-Tilly; to the west, there is Notre-Dame-du-Sacré-Cœur-d'Issoudun; to the southwest, there is Saint-Flavien; to the south, there is Saint-Agapit and, to the southeast, there is Saint-Gilles.
 The municipality is located about 20 km from the bridges of Quebec City.
 The municipality is located 10 minutes by car from Quebec City and Lévis via Autoroute 20.
 Another nearby town is Sainte-Marie, located 40 minutes away by car.